Entropy Production for Discrete-Time Markov Processes: Introduction

 These advances in stochastic thermodynamics have led to the idea that entropy production is a useful indicator of irreversibility in stochastic dynamics.
 In recent years, it has also been applied to the stochastic dynamics of information-theoretic systems that are not in contact with a heat bath and do not exchange energy, such as neural networks \cite{cofreInformationEntropyProduction2018,lynnBrokenDetailedBalance2021} and the analysis of time series data \cite{roldanEntropyProductionKullbackLeibler2012,auconiInformationThermodynamicsTime2019}.

-As mentioned above, previous studies of stochastic thermodynamics have often dealt with continuous-time Markov processes based on the master equation.
-But stochastic thermodynamics also has important applications in discrete-time systems such as neural networks and time-series data analysis.
-Although entropy production is uniquely defined for continuous-time Markov processes, previous studies dealing with discrete-time processes \cite{gaspardTimeReversedDynamicalEntropy2004,leeDerivationMarkovProcesses2018,crooksMarginalConditionalSecond2019,liuThermodynamicUncertaintyRelation2020} have used multiple definitions of entropy production.
-This leaves several unanswered questions, including: \begin{itemize} \item How do the meanings of multiple definitions differ? \item When can multiple definitions be regarded as equivalent? \item Are these definitions consistent with their continuous-time counterparts? \item Do known inequalities---such as those derived from the decomposition of entropy production, including the second law of thermodynamics and the second law of information thermodynamics---hold for any definition? \item In a composite system, do the inequalities of entropy production for the whole system and subsystems hold? \end{itemize} In this paper, we aim to clarify these points regarding multiple forms of entropy production in the discrete-time Markov processes of single systems and composite systems.
+Many studies of stochastic thermodynamics have dealt with continuous-time Markov processes based on the master equation and instantaneous value of entropy production, called entropy production rate.
+In the following, we focus our discussion on the entropy prodcuction rate and denote it as entropy production for simplicity.
+As mentioned above, stochastic thermodynamics also has important applications in discrete-time systems such as neural networks and time-series data analysis and some researchers dealing with discrete-time processes \cite{gaspardTimeReversedDynamicalEntropy2004,leeDerivationMarkovProcesses2018,crooksMarginalConditionalSecond2019,liuThermodynamicUncertaintyRelation2020}.
+Here, there are multiple definitions of entropy production: one is entropy production and the other is dissipation function\cite{evans_fluctuation_2002}.
+Note that unless there is a possibility of confusion, we refer to entropy production as a general term for both entropy production and dissipation function.
+Although these definitions were known, not many studies have clearly distinguished them and discussed the differences\cite{seifertStochasticThermodynamicsFluctuation2012,yang_unified_2020}.
+Among them, Yang and Qian discuss the difference in detail\cite{yang_unified_2020} but their study considered only a single system.
+This leaves several unanswered questions, including: \begin{itemize} \item Do known inequalities---such as those derived from the decomposition of entropy production, including the second law of thermodynamics and the second law of information thermodynamics---hold for any definition? \item In a composite system, do the known inequalities of entropy production for the whole system and subsystems hold? \end{itemize} In this paper, we aim to clarify these points regarding multiple forms of entropy production in the discrete-time Markov processes of single systems and composite systems.
 We confirm these results by applying them to a concrete probabilistic model.
 Furthermore, by taking all these results into account, we clarify the appropriate use of each definition.